 There are six main types of hepatitis C, but the most common in the Western world are genotype 1, genotype 2 and genotype 3.

 For many years, standard hepatitis C treatments involved the use of two drugs: pegylated interferon and ribavirin.

-Pegylated interferon (taken as an injection) helps a sufferer's immune system to fight the virus.
-Ribavirin (taken in capsule form) is an antiviral medication that stops the hepatitis C virus from multiplying.
+Pegylated interferon which are taken as an injection, are the conventional treatment for hepatitis C. Interferons modulate immune system responses, and are therefore used to treat chronic viral infections such as hepatitis C. Ribavirin (taken in capsule form) is an antiviral medication that stops the hepatitis C virus from multiplying.
 Patients were typically given both these drugs together for several weeks, but they didn't always deliver a cure.

 Research into hepatitis C treatments has been continuing.
 Thankfully, there are several new medications available to sufferers today that deliver faster and more effective results.

 The latest drugs are DAAs or Direct Acting Antivirals such as simeprevir, sofosbuvir and daclatasvir.
 DAAs are highly effectively because they target various steps within the virus’ life cycle, thereby halting its replication.
 DAAs have fewer side effects, shorter duration of treatment and is a suitable therapy for almost all patients affected by hepatitis C.

 The first step involves determining the strain of your virus.
 Once your doctor has discussed your treatment options, you will start taking your medications.
 The medications, as described above, are taken as tablets once or twice per day.
 The treatment lasts between 8 and 48 weeks.
 Overall treatment duration depends on your hepatitis C genotype and the severity of your condition.